 2-disc DVD Features include:

-- Audio options: original mono, stereo, 5.1 surround
+- Audio options: original mono, or 5.1 surround

 - Alternate "telesnap" version - using over 400 telesnap photos by John Cura

-and the CD release's story soundtrack with narration by Anneke Wills.
+and the CD story soundtrack with narration by Anneke Wills.

 - Plus extra features:

-- Audio commentary for all 6 episodes by combinations of
+- Audio commentary for all 6 animated episodes

 Anneke Wills (Polly),

 Edward Kelsey (Resno),

 the animation crew,